-The James L. Baillie Memorial Fund for Bird Research and Preservation (the Baillie Fund) is a project of Birds Canada, a charitable organization and Canada's non-governmental national body for bird conservation.
+The James L. Baillie Memorial Fund for Bird Research and Preservation (the Baillie Fund) is a project of Birds Canada, a charitable organization and Canada's national nongovernmental body for bird conservation.

 The Baillie Fund provides grants to individuals, groups and organizations for projects that further Birds Canada's mission: